 Where it says "[address of next Web page here]" you need to specify the name of a Web page on your server, for example, ACTION=ThankYou.htm (but it could even be to the same page).
 It is conventional to use a page where you thank your participants and provide them with information such as how to contact you for any comments or questions about your study.
-In the section on how to analyze log files, you will be shown how to record and process the form information that is written to the log file each time someone participates in your study.
+In Section 27.7 you will be shown how to record and process the form information that is written to the log file each time someone participates in your study.